ICSM/pgmuvi/paper.md

 Astronomical objects are in general not static, but vary in brightness over time.
 This is especially true for objects that are variable by nature, such as pulsating stars, or objects that are variable due to their orbital motion, such as eclipsing binaries.
 The study of these objects is called time-domain astronomy, and is a rapidly growing field.
-A wide range of approaches to time-series analysis have been developed, ranging from simple period-finding algorithms to more complex machine learning techniques.
+A wide range of approaches to time-series analysis have been developed, ranging from simple period-finding algorithms to more complex machine learning techniques [e.g. @Huijse_2018; @Donoso-Oliva2023-transformer; @supersmoother; @Palmer_2009 and many more].
 Perhaps the most popular in astronomy is the Lomb-Scargle periodogram [@Lomb1976; @Scargle1982], which is a Fourier-based technique to find periodic signals in unevenly sampled data.
 However, the handling of unevenly sampled data is not the only challenge in time-series analysis.
 <!-- The study of time-domain astronomy is often hampered by the fact that the data is not always of the same quality, or that the data is not always available in the same wavelength.